Physics Quizzes

 Category: HEATING AND COOLING

-3. What is the principle of mass conservation?
+3. What is the main method of heat transfer in metals?

 4 / 15